Monishlalani/regression--prediction-of-insurance-premium/README.md

 • Used Linear Regression, Decision Tree Regressor, and Random Forest Regressor algorithms.

-• Found that clients with a BMI above 25 may be charged more.
+• Found that clients with a BMI above 25 should be charged more.

 • Suggested focusing on clients with the best BMI for potentially profitable clients due to their good health status.